joergen7/cre/README.md

 #### Callback Functions

-The CRE client is implemented by providing three callback functions: `init/1`, `is_value/2`, and `step/2`.
-In the following, we discuss the behavior expected from these callbacks.
+The CRE client is implemented by providing three callback functions:

+- `init/1` is called when the client process starts.
+- `is_value/2` determines whether or not an expression is a value.
+- `step/2` attempts to make progress on a given program, returning a new program.

 ##### init/1

 ```erlang
 -callback init( InitArg :: _ ) -> UsrInfo :: _.
 ```
-The `init/1` function takes an initial argument, and generates from it the user info field, that is subsequently handed to the `is_value/2` and `step/2` functions.
-Herein, the initial argument is the same as the last argument handed to the `cre_client:start_link/3` or `cre_client:start_link/4` functions which are used to start up a client process.
+The `init/1` function is called when a client process starts.
+It takes an initial argument `InitArg`, and generates from it the user info field `UsrInfo` which is subsequently handed to the `is_value/2` and `step/2` functions.
+Herein, the initial argument is the same as the last argument handed to the `cre_client:start_link/n` function which is used to start up a client process.

 ##### is_value/2